RoySegall/gizra.com/app/_posts/2016-11-10-elm-business-perspective.md

 Are type classes the right thing for Elm?
 Maybe, I don't know.
 But I can see also the case why not.
 And the "why not" is an important part in this post.

-Right now in Gizra we have about five different Elm projects in different stages and differnt scale.
+Right now in Gizra we have about five different Elm projects in different stages and different scale.
 This means our need for Elm developers is constantly increasing.

-If we were to choose PureScript, the developers' skill treshold would have been, in my opinion too high.
+If we were to choose PureScript, the developers' skill threshold would have been, in my opinion too high.
 Not to mention that we would have a smaller poll of devs to choose from.

 Elm is easy.
 I mean, it takes some learning, but I know that I can get my devs productive with it quickly.
 Quicker than Angular or React.